 Students are eligible for membership of the Economic Society of Australia and New Zealand at a concessional rate through the New South Wales Branch.
-The Branch's financial year commences on 1st April and the student subscription rate is \$10.00 per annum compared with a full subscription rate of \$21.00 per annum.
+The Branch's financial year commences on 1st April and the student subscription rate is \$10 per annum compared with a full subscription rate of \$24 per annum.
 This concession applies to full-time students.
 The application for membership form is available from the School of Economics office and requires the attestation of a University Lecturer or Tutor.
-Membership forms and information about the Society are also available from: The Hon Asst Secretary, The Economic Society of Aust & NZ (NSW Branch), c/- Mutual Life & Citizens' Assurance Co Ltd, PO Box 200, North Sydney 2060.
-Dr R. Allan (phone 237 5111).
+Membership forms and information about the Society are also available from: The Hon Secretary, The Economic Society of Aust & NZ (NSW Branch), cl- Mutual Life & Citizens' Assurance Co Ltd, PO Box 200, North Sydney 2060.
+Students could also telephone Miss Mearal Porter on 92 0433, extension 2270.

-Members receive the Society's journal, The Economic Record, Economic Monographs on current topics, Economic Papers (three times a year), and advice of recently published books.
+Members receive the Society's journal, The Economic Record, Economic Monographs on current topics, Economic Papers (four times a year), and advice of recently published books.
 They may also subscribe at concessional rates to The Australian Quarterly.
-Meetings are held each month in the State Office Block Theatrette, Phillip Street.
+Meetings are held each month.
 The Branch also holds a one-day Winter 'School' each year at which current economic topics are discussed by a panel of speakers.